vgno/coding-standards/php/README.md

 **Always imitate the existing coding standard in existing projects OR convert them.
 Do not mix!**

+## Editor setup

+See [setting up editors and tools](https://github.com/vgno/coding-standards/blob/master/php/editors.md) for details on how to set up editors and tools.

 ## Coding style

 Use [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) for file structure and autoloading.